Master-r-dev/Master-r-dev/README.md

     prioritizing tasks effectively even in high-pressure situations.

     C1 knowledge level of English language ;
-    A1 knowledge level of French language ;
+    A2 knowledge level of Spanish language ;
     A2 knowledge level of Ukranian language ;
 ###